mc-home-ban-wave

 Appointeeship, Deputyship, Carer Cards, Power of Attorney Appointeeship - FAQ's

-No, DWP appointees do not have the legal authority to access a person’s private bank account unless they have been specifically granted that authority by the person or by a court order.
+DWP appointees, along with anyone else, do not have the legal authority to access a person’s private bank account unless they have been specifically granted that authority by the person or by a court order.

 View this video on the Money Carer YouTube channel